wanjiiru/NewsHighlight/README.md

     - Run ./start.py

 ## Known bugs
-No known errors if found drop a message on my profile
+No known bugs so far

 ## Technologies used
     - Python 3.6